Automattic/jetpack/docs/development-environment.md

 ## Installing Composer

-Jetpack includes a number of packages such as the `jetpack-logo` and to use this packages in Jetpack itself or other projects, you need Composer, the PHP package manager.
+Jetpack includes a number of packages such as the `jetpack-logo` and to use these packages you need Composer, the PHP package manager.

 It's also necessary to use the PHP CodeSniffer that ensures your code follows code standards.